Logos, fonts and templates

 - Our logo should always appear in full, with both logotype and graphic together.

-The EPS and EMP logo files are most appropriate for any printed materials, especially large format posters.
+The EPS logo files are most appropriate for any printed materials, especially large format posters.

-Use EPS for desktop software including Adobe Creative Suite.
+Use EPS for desktop software, including Adobe Creative Suite.
+Email the Communications Team for full colour or white EPS logo files.

 The PNG logo file is most appropriate for any digital logo use, such as websites or presentations.
 This file type is compatible with most software.